Mean field limit for disordered diffusions with singular interactions: Mathematical set-up and main results

 \subsection{Results}

-The first result of this paper, whose proof is given in Section~\ref{sec:nonlin}, concerns the existence of a weak solution to the McKean-Vlasov equation \eqref{eq:nut}: \begin{proposition} Under Assumptions~\ref{ass:Gammac},~\ref{ass:muzeta} and~\ref{ass:psi}, for any initial condition $\nu_{0}(\dd\tta, \dd\om, \dd x)=\zeta(\dd\tta)\mu(\dd\om)\dd x$, there exists a solution $t\mapsto\nu_{t}$ to \eqref{eq:nut}. \end{proposition} Having proven the existence of at least one such solution in the general case, we turn to the issue of the convergence of the empirical measure to \emph{any} of such solution.
-From now on, we specify the problem to the case of Hypothesis~\ref{it:Pnearest} (\S~\ref{subsubsec:Pnncase}) and of Hypothesis~\ref{it:powerlawinfd} (\S~\ref{subsubsec:Plawcase}).
+The first result of this paper, whose proof is given in Section~\ref {sec:nonlin}, concerns the existence of a weak solution to the McKean--Vlasov equation \eqref{eq:nut}: \begin{proposition} Under Assumptions \ref{ass:Gammac}, \ref{ass:muzeta} and \ref{ass:psi}, for any initial condition $\nu_{0}(\mathrm{d}\tta, \mathrm{d}\omega , \mathrm{d} x)=\zeta(\mathrm{d}\tta )\mu(\mathrm{d}\omega)\,\mathrm{d}x$, there exists a solution $t\mapsto\nu_{t}$ to \eqref{eq:nut}. \end{proposition} Having proven the existence of at least one such solution in the general case, we turn to the issue of the convergence of the empirical measure to \emph{any} of such solution.
+From now on, we specify the problem to the case of hypothesis (H1) (Section~\ref {subsubsec:Pnncase}) and of hypothesis (H2) (Section~\ref{subsubsec:Plawcase}).
 For each case, in order to state the convergence result, one needs to define an appropriate distance between two random measures that is basically the supremum over evaluations against a set of test functions.
-Such a space of test functions must incorporate the kind of singularities that are present either in Hypothesis~\ref{it:Pnearest} or~\ref{it:powerlawinfd}.
+Such a space of test functions must incorporate the kind of singularities that are present either in hypotheses (H1) or~(H2).